The Must-Do Experiences in Fiji

 6. Combine Nature and Adventure at Kula Wild

 The Coral Coast on the southern shores of Viti Levu is full of amazing attractions, beaches and resorts, but one of the unmissable features is the Kula WILD Adventure Park.
-It’s the only captive breeding centre in the world for Fiji’s endemic species, giving visitors a chance to see and even hold Crested and Banded Iguanas, see Fiji’s colourful doves and parrots, as well as take part in turtle conservation.
+It’s the only captive breeding centre in the world for Fiji’s endemic species, giving visitors a chance to see and even hold crested and banded iguanas, see Fiji’s colourful doves and parrots, as well as take part in turtle conservation.
 After you’re done admiring the animals, head to the park’s waterpark and ziprail rides for more fun for the whole family.
-Check out more things to do on the Coral Coast in the 10 Must-Dos on the Coral Coast.
+Learn more and book tickets on Viator or Tripadvisor.
+Plus, check out more things to do on the Coral Coast in the 10 Must-Dos on the Coral Coast.

 7. Snorkel or Scuba Dive with Sharks